 The Lubeckis held large estates in the east of Poland and Alois put everything at risk when he supported the attempt by many Poles to establish some kind of independent state in the 1830 November Uprising.
-Poland had been divided up between its three large neighbours - Austria, Prussia and Russia and had briefly known a kind of independence under Napoleon.
+Poland had been divided up between its three large neighbours - Austria, Prussia and Russia - by the end of the 18th century, and had briefly known a kind of independence under Napoleon.
 Russian Poland had a constitution - but that was little more than a document and Russia's rule was becoming more and more dictatorial.

 The Lubeckis opened a school for young ladies in 1840 at Gough House in Parramatta.
 The young ladies were taught the basics and, for an extra fee, could be taught pianoforte, singing, drawing, French or dancing.

 The school flourished and so did the Lubecki family - Alois Duffus Lubecki was born in 1841.
 But at the end of that year there was a depression and the school was broke by March, 1842.
 Alois suffered a nervous breakdown and the family moved to Sydney.

 Two daughters were born in Sydney and the family shortly moved to Melbourne where Alois worked as a confectioner while Laura taught.
 Alois Junior joined the Victorian Civil Service as a trainee telegraph operator in 1862.
 In June, 1863 the family sailed for New Zealand and settled in a house on the corner of George and Union Streets in Dunedin.
 Alois senior died the next year after several years of bad health and his son Jean inherited the title of Prince.
 Jean died the next year and was buried next to his father and so the title went to Alois junior.